 A note on paining (I am a painter, after all): White makes all the colors pop, so that’s why these mandalas in the above image by Elsepeth look so amazing.
 Go add some white dots to yours if they don’t look amazing yet.

+*These lovely DIY hand-painted rocks are good for anyone.
 Not ready yet to inspire others?
-How about you make something for YOU instead?
-You’re allowed.
+You’re allowed to you make something for YOU instead first.

 Rock Painting Tips and Tools